-One of the most common ways to find a job now is through the Internet.
-This can be a great way to reach prospective employers and find work that you’re interested in.
-Here are our tips for job hunting online.
+One of the most common ways to find a job is online.
+Job sites and social media are great ways to reach prospective employers and find work that you’re interested in.

 How to search for work online